msylv/FontHarvest/README.md

 You can now copy the CSS file provided by your font supplier (e.g. Google Fonts) and replace the beginning of the URL with your local path.

+**Here's how to perform the replacement in the main IDEs.**
+- Visual Studio Code (VS Code):
+    1. Select the text you wish to modify.
+    2. Press Ctrl+H to open the search and replace dialog box.
+    3. Enter the search string in the "Search" field and the replacement string in the "Replace with" field.
+    4. Use the available options (such as case-sensitive search, search within selection, etc.) as required.
+    5. Click the "Replace" button to replace one occurrence at a time, or "Replace All" to replace all occurrences at once.

+-   IntelliJ :
+    1. Select the text you wish to modify.
+    2. Press Ctrl+R to open the search and replace dialog box.
+    3. Enter the search string in the "Search" field and the replacement string in the "Replace with" field.
+    4. Use the available options (such as case-sensitive search, search within selection, etc.) as required.
+    5. Click the "Replace" button to replace one occurrence at a time, or "Replace All" to replace all occurrences at once.

+-   Xcode :
+    1. Select the text you wish to modify.
+    2. Press Cmd+Shift+F to open the search and replace dialog box.
+    3. Enter the search string in the "Search" field and the replacement string in the "Replace with" field.
+    4. Use the available options (such as case-sensitive search, search within selection, etc.) as required.
+    5. Click on the "Replace" button to replace one occurrence at a time, or on "Replace All" to replace all occurrences at once.

 ## Example

 Here's an example of how to use FontHarvest to download fonts from a CSS file: